X-Plane/xptools/src/WEDDocs/index.markdown

 #### Airport information basics ####

-Whether you are creating an airport from scratch or importing an existing one, there are some data fields that should be filled out for all airports, such as the name, type, elevation, ATC, and ICAO.
+Whether you are creating an airport from scratch or importing from scenery files, there are some data fields that should be filled out for all airports, such as the name, type, elevation, ATC, and ICAO.
 The scenery ID field relates to Gateway imports and should usually be left alone.

 ![1.5 metadata](images/updates/metadata.png)

 You can specify whether base mesh flattening will be applied to only this airport with the "Always Flatten" option.
 In addition, up to 11 "Meta Tags" can define many properties important for ATC and navigation functions associated with a given airport.
-These can be automatically filled in for new airports by choosing **Update Metadata** from the Airport menu.
-You can manually add metadata fields by choosing **Add metadata** then the appropriate option if the automatic update doesn't return any results.
+These can be automatically filled in for new airports by choosing **Update Metadata** from the Airport menu, but do **NOT** do this when the airport was imported from the Scenery gateway.
+You can also manually add metadata fields by choosing **Add metadata** then the appropriate option if the automatic update doesn't return any results.

 The most frequently edited meta tags are the "ICAO code," "FAA code" and "Local Code" meta tags.
-The airport selection windows in X-Plane, all GPS and FMC navigation use these meta tags _only_ to display the airport's identifier.
+The airport selection windows in X-Plane, all GPS and FMC navigation use these meta tags _only_ to display the airport's codes.
 The "Airport ID" property in WED or as used on the Airport Scenery Gateway is no longer used to determine the airport identifier in the X-Plane user interface and may therefore differ from the Airport ID.
 If an ICAO or otherwise locally issued identifier changes, the relevant meta tags are to be edited to reflect the new identifier, while the Airport ID in WED, on the Gateway and in all scenery files must <em>never</em> change once assigned.

 #### Setting the Default Airport for Editing ####